awslabs/iam-policy-autopilot/README.md

 ### Understand the IAM Policy Autopilot scope

-IAM Policy Autopilot produces IAM identity-based policies, but doesn't support resource-based policies such as S3 bucket policies or KMS key policies, Resource Control Policies (RCPs), and permission boundaries.
+IAM Policy Autopilot produces IAM identity-based policies, but doesn't support resource-based policies such as S3 bucket policies or KMS key policies, Resource Control Policies (RCPs), Service Control Policies (SCPs), and permission boundaries.
 These are the limitations that you need to keep in mind.
 For example, if your code calls `s3.getObject(bucketName)` where `bucketName` is determined at runtime, IAM Policy Autopilot currently doesn't predict which bucket will be accessed.

 ### Understand the boundary between IAM Policy Autopilot and your coding assistant